peterpeterparker/daviddalbusco.com/src/blog/building-a-github-actions-integration-with-oidc-authentication.md

 ## The GitHub Action

-The entry point of the integration is a bash script.
+The entry point of the integration is a bash script ([source](https://github.com/junobuild/juno-action/blob/main/entrypoint.sh)).
 Nothing fancy, it checks which command is being run, decides whether authentication is needed, and if so, generates an ephemeral token before passing it to the CLI.

 ```bash
 JUNO_TOKEN=$(node /kit/token/src/authenticate.ts "$@")